ubsuny/MC_RandomNetworks-RaspiZero/markdown/Documentation.md

 The main consideration is that we only have to do this for the upper triangular or lower triangular of the graph because, due to symmetry, the edge $(1, 2)$ for example will have the same entropy as $(2, 1)$.
 This is a nice feature of undirected graphs.
 Once we have collected the set of entropies for all individual edge removals, we can then sort them from greatest to least such that the edge with the lowest ranking (meaning most important) would have the highest entropy.

 The logic for this is that an edge removal will cause a change in the eigenvalues.
 If this removal entropy is low, then it has not perturbed the structure of the eigenvalues.
 However, the higher that this entropy is (a reminder that this is relative to the base entropy) the more that the eigenvalue structure has been perturbed.
-As such, we treat the edges that generate the most entropy as the most important edge as it implies some deep structural connection to the system (CITE).
+As such, we treat the edges that generate the most entropy as the most important edge as it implies some deep structural connection to the system [@ranks].

 The application of edge ranking to a single-community $G_{NP}$ is not particularly interesting; there is not really a community structure to be squeezing insight out of.
-Rather, looking for something is really just the Jesus in the toast phenomena (CITE).
+Rather, looking for something is really just the Jesus in the toast phenomena [@toast].
 However, for $k \geq 2$, there certainly exists a distinction between community and connecting edges.
 Because of that, edge ranking in an ideal scenario would be able to distinguish between community and connecting edges without any prior impetus.
 In saying this, we mean that without any bias the entropy model should be able to identify the two different edge types.
 There is no citation here, as it is currently ongoing research, unpublished.

 Hence, the beauty of the $H_\beta$ model is as such.
 In entangled systems, it can tell us the most important edges and we can work backwards to understand the community structure of rather implicit networks.
-The brain, as one example, where the community boundaries are not clearly defined  (CITE).
-Or, in somewhat recent years, a Congressional network (CITE), where we can confirm party lines as the two communities (CITE).
+The brain, as one example, where the community boundaries are not clearly defined  [@brain].
+Or, in somewhat recent years, a Congressional network [@congress], where we can confirm party lines as the two communities.
 In either instance, this entropy model is intensely powerful for a well-defined network.

 The one caveat to this model is that it depends intrinsically on the time-scale parameter $\beta$.
 This parameter determines the hierarchy of the edges, seemingly independent of the actual eigenvalues.
 For example, when $\beta$ is infinitely small, our $H_\beta \approx H_M$.
 We can use a Taylor expansion to show this: